Thank you for registering your interest with these selected law schools. They will be in touch with you soon!

 With strong emphasis often placed on the GDL, the graduate LLB is a postgraduate qualification option that you might not have considered.
 Here, we offer a detailed look at the graduate LLB.

-The Graduate LLB is an option for those who wish to convert to law but haven’t studied a law degree.
-Along with the Graduate Diploma in Law (GDL), successfully completing the Graduate LLB allows you take the Legal Practice Course (LPC) or Bar Professional Training Course (BPTC).
-We took a detailed look at the GDL and even compared the GDL and Graduate LLB, but we realised we hadn’t provided you budding lawyers with a detailed look at the Graduate LLB yet, so here goes!
+The Graduate LLB is an option for those who wish to convert to law, but haven’t studied a law degree.
+Along with the Graduate Diploma in Law (GDL), successfully completing the Graduate LLB allows you to take the Legal Practice Course (LPC) or Bar Professional Training Course (BPTC).

 Graduate LLB course content & teaching

-The Graduate LLB packs in everything from an undergraduate law degree in just two years, so as you can imagine, the course is pretty demanding and therefore only available to graduates who understand the workload involved with a degree.
+The Graduate LLB packs in everything from an undergraduate law degree in just two years, so as you can imagine, the course is pretty demanding and therefore only suitable for graduates who understand the workload involved with a degree.

 The Graduate LLB is a two-year programme taught via lectures and seminars, with assessment being formed of coursework and exams.
 Compulsory modules will include:

 Contract law covers all aspects of the creation, execution, termination and breach of contractual obligations.
 You will also learn how to draft and interpret contracts.